Bombing of North Korea: Firebombing campaign

 Following the intervention of the Chinese in November, MacArthur ordered increased bombing on North Korea, which included firebombing against the country's arsenals and communications centers and especially against the "Korean end" of all the bridges across the Yalu River.

-On 3 November Stratemeyer forwarded to MacArthur the request of Fifth Air Force commander General Earle E. Partridge for clearance to "burn Sinuiju."
+On November 3, 1950, Stratemeyer forwarded to MacArthur the request of Fifth Air Force commander General Earle E. Partridge for clearance to "burn Sinuiju."
 As he had done previously in July and October, MacArthur denied the request, explaining that he planned to use the town's facilities after seizing it.
 However, at the same meeting, MacArthur agreed for the first time to a firebombing campaign, agreeing to Stratemeyer's request to burn Kanggye and several other towns: "Burn it if you so desire.
 Not only that, Strat, but burn and destroy as a lesson to any other of those towns that you consider of military value to the enemy."
 The same evening, MacArthur's chief of staff told Stratemeyer that the firebombing of Sinuiju had also been approved.
-In his diary, General Stratemeyer summarized the instructions as follows: "Every installation, facility, and village in North Korea now becomes a military and tactical target."Stratemeyer sent orders to the Fifth Air Force and Bomber Command to "destroy every means of communications and every installation, factory, city, and village."
-On 5 November Stratemeyer gave the following order to the commanding general of the Fifth Air Force: "Aircraft under Fifth Air Force control will destroy all other targets including all buildings capable of affording shelter."
-The same day, 22 B-29s attacked Kanggye, destroying 75 percent of the city.
+In his diary, Stratemeyer summarized the instructions as follows: "Every installation, facility, and village in North Korea now becomes a military and tactical target."

+Stratemeyer sent orders to the Fifth Air Force and Bomber Command to "destroy every means of communications and every installation, factory, city, and village."
+On November 5, Stratemeyer gave the following order to the commanding general of the Fifth Air Force: "Aircraft under Fifth Air Force control will destroy all other targets including all buildings capable of affording shelter."
+The same day, 22 B-29s attacked Kanggye, destroying 75% of the city.

+By the fall of 1951, the US Air Force was "advertising the destruction of more than 4,000 buildings a month and over a 145,000 since the beginning of the war."

 After MacArthur was removed as UN Supreme Commander in Korea in April 1951, his successors continued this policy and ultimately extended it to all of North Korea.

 American assessments

 In the wake of the Kanggye attack, the FEAF began an intensive firebombing campaign that quickly incinerated multiple Korean cities.
-Three weeks after the attacks began, the air force assessed the damage as follows:
+Three weeks after the attacks began, the U.S. Air Force assessed the damage of cities in North Korea as follows: